Rosebank, Gauteng

-Its several high-end shopping malls make it a popular hangout and shopping destination for young professionals, celebrities, designers, and the gay community.
-Rosebank has a thriving nightlife with cafes, bars and clubs around the Design District such as Marble Restaurant, Molokai, Capital Cafe, The Bank, and Sumo Nightclub.
+It has several high-end shopping malls, cafes, bars and clubs around the Design District.
 The African Craft Market, and the popular Rooftop Market ("Rosebank Flea Market") are popular tourist destinations; various high-end hotels are also located in the suburb.
-The annual Joburg gay pride parade also passes through the streets of Rosebank, then heads to Zoo Lake.

 Rosebank is often dubbed the new Sandton, an affluent neighborhood in the Gauteng Province and forms part of the City of Johannesburg Metropolitan Municipality which is located a mere 5 km from Rosebank.